 Before the Euro NCAP car safety ratings were established in 1997, drivers were kept in the dark when it came to knowing how safe a car would be in the event of an accident.
-The only available guide was the brochures of the vehicle manufacturers.
-These are in impressively worded technical innovations such as airbags, anti-lock brakes and side-impact bars inside doors.
-But there was no actual way of knowing whether or not they were effective.
+The only available guide was the brochures of the vehicle manufacturers which included impressively worded technical innovations such as airbags, anti-lock brakes and side-impact bars inside doors but no actual way of knowing whether or not they were effective.

 (European New Car Assessment Programme) was welcomed by drivers and met with muted resistance amongst the car makers.
 Brochures and impressive sounding technical descriptions counted for nothing: Euro NCAP bought popular cars, smashed them into a wall in a laboratory and measured and shared the devastation that followed.